OOP2018/labexam2-test/README.md

 ## Unit Tests for Lab Exam 2

-The `test` source directory (and `test` package) contain JUnit 4 tests for Problems 1, 2, and 5.
-The classes are named based on what they test.
+The `test` source directory and `test` package contain JUnit 4 tests for Problems 1, 2, and 5.
+The test classes are:

+* `OperatorFactoryTest` - test of the operator factory
+* `BinaryOperatorTest` - test of binary operators returned by operator factory (Problem 2)
+* `ComboFoodTest2` - test of ComboFood class

 You can run each test class using JUnit or run `TestRunner` as a "main" Java class.